manifold-systems/manifold/docs/docs.md

 Concise and type-safe, with no additional build steps to engage.

-Almost any type of data source imaginable is a potential type manifold.
-These include resource files, schemas, query languages, database definitions, templates, spreadsheets, web services, and programming languages.
+Any data resource is a potential type manifold, including file schemas, query languages, database definitions, data services, templates, spreadsheets, and programming languages.

 Manifold provides type manifolds for: